elspethcurtis/codeLouisville_finalProject/README.md

 * .about

 ## Custom JavaScript Functions:
--buildUpHtml: this function builds up HTML for a category of recipes (since my recipe categories are stored in arrays in JavaScript, building up the content up as HTML allows me to style it easily with CSS)
+* ### buildUpHtml: this function builds up HTML for a category of recipes (since my recipe categories are stored in arrays in JavaScript, building up the content up as HTML allows me to style it easily with CSS)
--display: this function displays a category of recipes to my webpage
+* ### display: this function displays a category of recipes to my webpage